KetchupOnMyKetchup/LearnCSharpBase/README.md

 # Overview
-This code base is intended:
+This guide and code base is intended:
-- To help people learn how to program in C# who have no dev or C# experience at all.
+- **Self study**: For anyone who wants to learn how to program in C# with no dev or C# experience at all.
+The videos in the pre-reqs section should be enough to get you started on basics, and this project and repo is intended to be more in depth with hands-on projects and homework with solutions.
-- To have working projects, homework, and links for mentors who want to teach someone C#.
+- **Mentors**: For mentors to give a set of working projects, homework, and links to teach someone C#.
-- To provide clean code in order of increasing difficulty for self-study with programs that work and have related homework assignments.
-All projects have a workign solution, see bottom of page to see what projects are included.
+- To provide clean code in order of increasing difficulty to get hands-on practice, a syllabus for progress, and enough videos to get started on your own without any help.

-The ideal scenario is if you can find a dev to help walk you through these exercises, or someone who is willing to help out as needed/help with questions.
-If not, these exercises can also be done alone but you will probably need help getting started with Visual Studio.

 # Syllabus
 Pair with the following syllabus I created and use this as a way to measure progress and a guide to what you need to learn to become a junior C# .NET developer: http://www.crystaltenn.com/2020/03/learn-c-from-scratch-comprehensive.html